EndPointCorp/end-point-blog/2024/04/using-razor-templates-to-render-emails-dotnet.md

 }
 ```

 Pretty neat, huh?
-This class receives instances of the base `Mailer` and the `RazorViewRenderer` via Dependency Injection and uses them to: 1. render the template; and 2. send the email.
+This class receives instances of the base `Mailer` and the `RazorViewRenderer` via Dependency Injection and uses them to: 1. render the template and 2. send the email.

 Like everything else, it also needs to be made available via Dependency Injection.
 All in all, I ended up with this nice bundle in my `Program.cs` file: